 I make this recipe using my Cosori Air Fryer.
 Depending on the type of air fryer you have, cooking time may need to be adjusted by 2-5 min.

-Use a sharp knife to cut squash in half.
-You can also cut into quarters or slices, but the halves hold the butter and seasonings perfectly.
+• Use a sharp knife to cut squash in half: You can also make acorn squash slices, but the halves hold the butter and seasonings perfectly.

-If making a serving for one, use a small acorn squash and half the recipe ingredients.
+• Serving for one: Use a small acorn squash and half the recipe ingredients.

 Are you new to air fryers?
 If you are, we have a great article about What is an Air Fryer.
 It talks about what you can make, how to use it, and more.